Stem cell laws and policy in Iran: Sanctions

-Although Iran has a liberal domestic regulatory environment and its scientists are well-funded, The country cannot import scientific equipment and materials that most stem cell scientists use on a daily basis and that many cannot imagine without life.
+Although Iran has a liberal domestic regulatory environment and its scientists are well-funded, the country cannot import scientific equipment and materials that most stem cell scientists use on a daily basis.
 This is largely due to trade sanctions imposed on Iran by other countries, including the United States and the European Community, which ban the export of certain scientific equipment to Iran and require other special export permits.